 Rod lengths can vary greatly as well but there are only a few things to consider when determining length.
 Rod length is not based on one’s height or strength.
+Rod length determines how much line an angler is able to lift from the water and mend across the water.
 Although a nine-foot rod allows a five-foot angler to mend as much line as a six-foot angler with an eight-foot rod, rods between 8 and nine feet are well suited to most trout angling situations.
 So while length may seem like a crucial decision, any rod with the right line weight between eight and nine feet long which suits your casting preferences is probably the rod for you.

-The one exception to rod length choice is when one chooses a rod for very specialized, small creeks (rivers that are no wider than a few feet andhave heavy brush along their banks) where a rod longer than seven feet is cumbersone.
+The one exception to rod length choice is when one chooses a rod for very specialized, small creeks (rivers that are no wider than a few feet and have heavy brush along their banks) where a rod longer than seven feet is cumbersome.
 Very specialized rods designed to load up with five to ten feet of fly line that are six to seven feet are considered “small creek” rods.
 However, they are not recommended for water other than the very smallest, overgrown creeks.